- Buddy Ball Opening Day is Tuesday, April 17th

 Be A Buddy!

-- Middle School Students: Participate as a Buddy, come to events and work with a player 1:1 help them do activities, talk with them and have fun.
+- Middle and High School Students: Participate as a Buddy, come to events and work with a player 1:1 help them do activities, talk with them and have fun.

 - College Students and Program Alumni: You are welcome to continue helping, participate any way you want to or are able to.
-Be a Buddy or a Director or come by and help out whenever you can.
+Come by and help out whenever you can.

 To participate, sign up for the "GroupMe" App to receive electronic communication from Bambino Buddy Baseball